yiuked/ps-doc/module/03-DevelopmentEnvironment/index.rst

 The ``dump()`` method is not activated by default.
 To activate it, you must enable the Debug mode, by setting ``_PS_MODE_DEV_`` to true (see above).

-Enabling the multistore mode
+开启多店模式
 ############################

 Since version 1.5, PrestaShop is able to host more than one store within a single installation of the software.
 Many shop administrators choose to enable this feature, and it can have a significant impact on the way PrestaShop works.
 You should therefore make sure that anything you code for PrestaShop works in both single and multistore mode.

 Enabling the multistore mode is easy: go to the general preferences page, and put the "Enable Multistore" option to "Yes".

 You can switch back and forth between single store and multistore mode � in single store mode, only the main store is used.

 You can read more about the multistore mode in the PrestaShop 1.6 User Guide: http://doc.prestashop.com/display/PS16/Managing+Multiple+Shops.

-About the configuration files
+关于配置文件
 #############################

 There are three main configuration files, all located in the ``/config`` folder: